As used in this chapter and Chapter 5119. of the Revised Code:

 (S) "Residence" means a person's physical presence in a county with intent to remain there, except that:

 (1) If a person is receiving a mental health service at a facility that includes nighttime sleeping accommodations, residence means that county in which the person maintained the person's primary place of residence at the time the person entered the facility;

-When the residence of a person is disputed, the matter of residence shall be referred to the department of mental health for investigation and determination.
+When the residence of a person is disputed, the matter of residence shall be referred to the department of mental health and addiction services for investigation and determination.
 Residence shall not be a basis for a board's denying services to any person present in the board's service district, and the board shall provide services for a person whose residence is in dispute while residence is being determined and for a person in an emergency situation.

 (T) "Admission" to a hospital or other place means that a patient is accepted for and stays at least one night at the hospital or other place.

 (U) "Prosecutor" means the prosecuting attorney, village solicitor, city director of law, or similar chief legal officer who prosecuted a criminal case in which a person was found not guilty by reason of insanity, who would have had the authority to prosecute a criminal case against a person if the person had not been found incompetent to stand trial, or who prosecuted a case in which a person was found guilty.

 (V) "Treatment plan" means a written statement of reasonable objectives and goals for an individual established by the treatment team, with specific criteria to evaluate progress towards achieving those objectives.
 The active participation of the patient in establishing the objectives and goals shall be documented.
 The treatment plan shall be based on patient needs and include services to be provided to the patient while the patient is hospitalized and after the patient is discharged.
 The treatment plan shall address services to be provided upon discharge, including but not limited to housing, financial, and vocational services.

 (W) "Community control sanction" has the same meaning as in section 2929.01 of the Revised Code.